 - LACs must practice under supervision by an ABEC-approved LPC supervisor for 3000 client contact hours.

 - After 3000 hours, the LAC becomes a Licensed Professional Counselor (LPC).
 LPCs can practice independently in Arkansas and have privileged communication protection under Arkansas law.

 Students or graduates in other states need to contact the state licensing board that governs your state requirements for licensure.
 We will be glad to work with you to help you meet those requirements.

-UALR LAC/LPC Core Curriculum Summary (PDF file format)
+UALR LAC/LPC Core Curriculum Summary (DOC file format)